Iain Mackay-Dick

 Major General Sir Iain Charles Mackay-Dick, KCVO, MBE (born 24 August 1945) Is a retired British Army officer.
-He was the Major-General commanding the Household Division and General Officer Commanding London District.
+He was the Major-General commanding the Household Division and General Officer Commanding London District from 1994 to 1997.

 Military career

 Educated at St Edmund's School, Hindhead, then at Sherborne School and the Royal Military Academy Sandhurst, Mackay-Dick was commissioned into the Scots Guards in 1965.
 He was appointed a Member of the Order of the British Empire for his service in Northern Ireland in 1981.

-He took part in the Falklands War leading the landing of 600 Scots Guards and others at Fitzroy on East Falkland.
+He took part in the Falklands War, leading the landing of 600 Scots Guards and others at Fitzroy on East Falkland.

-In 1986 he was appointed Commandant of the Junior Division Staff College at Warminster and in 1989 he became Commander of 11th Armoured Brigade.
+In 1986 Mackay-Dick was appointed commandant of the Junior Division Staff College at Warminster and in 1989 he became commander of the 11th Armoured Brigade.
 He was made Deputy Military Secretary at the Ministry of Defence in 1991 and General Officer Commanding 1st Armoured Division in 1992.
 He went on to be Commander of British Forces in the Falkland Islands in 1993 and Major-General Commanding the Household Division and General Officer Commanding London District in 1994.
 He retired in 1997.

-In retirement he became Clerk to the Trustees and Chief Executive of Morden College.
+In retirement Mackay-Dick became Clerk to the Trustees and Chief Executive of Morden College.

 Family

-In 1971 he married Carolynn Hilary Homes and they went on to have three daughters.
+Mackay-Dick married Carolynn Hilary Homes in 1971.
+They have three daughters.